Noble-Jacob/pterodactyl-installer/README.md

 - Panel: (optional) automatic configuration of Let's Encrypt.
 - Panel: (optional) automatic configuration of UFW (firewall for Ubuntu/Debian).

+## Help and support

+For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://discord.gg/2zMdudJ).

 ## Supported installations